grafana/loki/docs/sources/setup/upgrade/_index.md

 Going forward `object_store` setting in the [period_config](/docs/loki/latest/configure/#period_config) will be used to configure store for the index.
 This enforces chunks and index files to reside together in the same storage bucket for a given period.

-We are removing the shared store setting in an effort to simplify storage configuration and reduce the scope for misconfiguration.
+We are removing the shared store setting in an effort to simplify storage configuration and reduce the possibility for misconfiguration.

 {{% admonition type="warning" %}}
-With this change Loki does not allow storing chunks and indexes for a given period in different storage buckets anymore.
+With this change Loki no longer allows storing chunks and indexes for a given period in different storage buckets.
 This is a breaking change for setups that store chunks and indexes in different storage buckets by setting `-boltdb.shipper.shared-store` or `-tsdb.shipper.shared-store` to a value different from `object_store` in `period_config`.
 {{% /admonition %}}